-There are twelve pairs of ribs, all of which articulate with the vertebral column, however only seven have a direct articulation with the sternum.
-As such ribs can be allocated to one of three distinct types; true (vertebrosternal) ribs, false (vertebrochondral) ribs and floating (vertebral, free) ribs.
+There are twelve pairs of ribs, all of which articulate with the vertebral column.
+However, only seven have a direct articulation with the sternum.
+As such, ribs can be allocated to one of three distinct types; true (vertebrosternal) ribs, false (vertebrochondral) ribs and floating (vertebral, free) ribs.
 Ribs one to seven are considered true ribs and attach directly to the sternum via their own costal cartilage.

 In this article we shall consider the osteology and articulations of the ribs, as well ligamentous and muscular attachments, finishing with some clinical notes.

 - Muscles attachments

 Ribs three to nine are the ‘typical’ ribs and the major landmarks are the head, neck, tubercle and body.